On $\delta$-derivations of Lie algebras and superalgebras: Appendix

 \section{Appendix}

-Here we describe a simple-minded GAP program, available as \texttt{http://justpasha.org/math/delta-der.gap} , for computation of $\delta$-derivations of a Lie (and, more general, anticommutative) algebra.
+Here we describe a simple-minded GAP program, available as \texttt{http://justpasha.org/math/delta-der.gap}\footnote[2]{ Currently available as an ancillary file in the arXiv version. }, for computation of $\delta$-derivations of a Lie (and, more general, anticommutative) algebra.
 It was used to verify various claims made in this paper.

 Let $A$ be an anticommutative algebra with basis $\{e_1, \dots, e_n\}$ defined over a field $K$, and with multiplication table $e_ie_j = \sum_{k=1}^n C_{ij}^k e_k$, and let $\delta\in K$ and $D$ be a $\delta$-derivation of $A$.
 Writing $D(e_i) = \sum_{j=1}^n d_{ij}e_j$, for certain $d_{ij} \in K$, the condition (\ref{delta-der}), written for each pair of basic elements, is equivalent to the system of $\frac{n^2(n-1)}{2}$ linear homogeneous equations in $d_{ij}$: